shanbit200/shanbit200/README.md

 ### Hi there 👋 I am Shantanu

-- 🔭 I’m currently working on Kotlin
+- 🔭 I’m currently working on Kotlin.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter.
-- 👯 I’m looking to collaborate on Flutter with Bloc Frmework
+- 👯 I’m looking to collaborate on Flutter with Bloc Framework
-- 🤔 I’m looking for help with Kotlin and Flutter
+- 🤔 I’m looking for help with Kotlin and Flutter.
-- 💬 Ask me about Android,Firebase,Kotlin
+- 💬 Ask me about Android,Firebase,Kotlin.
-- 📫 How to reach me: shanbit200@gmail.com
+- 📫 How to reach me: shanbit200@gmail.com.

 ### Connect with me:
 <div>